Brisbane Bears: Knights era

 The Bears won their first game in the VFL against North Melbourne at the Melbourne Cricket Ground 19.23 (137) to 15.14 (104) in front of 14,096 fans, and also won its second game, but ultimately fell towards the bottom of the ladder.
 The club avoided the wooden spoon by beating in the final round, and finished with six wins.
 The club attracted 98,616 fans to the eleven matches at Carrara Oval, an average of 8,965 per game, which was the lowest in the competition behind Fitzroy's 11,498.
 By contrast, the other new 1987 team the West Coast Eagles, with Australian rules football long established as the major football code in Perth, attracted 291,317 to their home games at Subiaco Oval and the WACA at an average of 26,483 per game.

 In 1988, a rift developed between the QAFL and the Bears, who had refused a move to Brisbane.
 The QAFL responded by threatening to secure a second Queensland licence for a Brisbane-based team by 1991.

 The club again recruited aggressively, landing Sydney Swans glamour spearhead Warwick Capper.
 In 1988 and 1989 the club suffered some severe defeats, finishing 13th and 10th respectively.
 Knights was sacked with eight rounds to play in the 1989 season.
 The club psychologist, Paul Feltham, took charge of the team for the remainder of the year.

-In 1993, staving off media rumours that the Bears would merge with the Sydney Swans to form a combined Queensland/New South Wales team, the Northern Swans, or be relocated to Tasmania or Port Adelaide.
+In 1993, staving off media rumours that the Bears would merge with the Sydney Swans to form a combined Queensland/New South Wales team, the Northern Swans, or be relocated to Tasmania, Australian Capital Territory or New Zealand.

 By this stage, the club was also under severe financial pressure.
 Attendances had been very poor due to poor performances and the long distance between Gold Coast and Brisbane and also due to the admission of the Brisbane Broncos which achieved the goal set by Queensland Rugby League general manager Ross Livermore of marketing and promotions interference against the threat of the VFL's expansion, with the team making their debut in the 1988 NSWRL season.